 The pharmacy shall assure that drug therapy is safe, efficacious, and cost Effective.
-Toward that end, a pharmacist should review the complete medical record of each ambulatory and hospitalized patient who is to receive medications prior to the dispensing or administering of the medications, or, if a pharmacist is not immediately available, as soon as a pharmacist becomes available.
+Toward that end, a pharmacist shall review the complete medical record of each ambulatory and hospitalized patient who is to receive medications prior to the dispensing or administering of the medications, or, if a pharmacist is not immediately available, as soon as a pharmacist becomes available.
 Standards of care developed or adopted by the professional staff of the facility shall be the criteria for appropriateness of drug therapy.
 Any concerns or questions about the drug therapy which has been ordered which result from this review shall be resolved with the prescriber prior to dispensing.

-After drug therapy has been initiated, a pharmacist shall monitor patients ongoing or intermittent therapy to evaluate its effectiveness and to prevent and detect undesired drug reactions early in the course of therapy.
+After drug therapy has been initiated, a pharmacist shall monitor patient's ongoing or intermittent therapy to evaluate its effectiveness and to prevent and detect undesired drug reactions early in the course of therapy.
 Any concerns or questions which result from this monitoring shall be resolved with the prescriber as soon as possible.